Chapter 6 : Dark + Magic = Malfoy

 Vesper snorted unattractively to show her disgust.
 “I can only wonder how many witches you’ve used that one on.”

 Dmitri frowned, obviously expecting a better response.
 “Just you, honestly.
-I was only trying to be a bit charming.”
+I was only trying to be charming.”

 “Yes, well, you’re better off not trying at all.”